jwest33/auto-agent/README.md

 # Hop to it!
 Hopfield Memory Pathfinder

-**Hopfield Memory Pathfinder** is an interactive PyQt5-based simulation where an autonomous agent explores a procedurally generated grid world using memory-guided decision-making.
+**Hopfield Memory Pathfinder** is an interactive PyQt5-based simulation where a blind autonomous agent explores a procedurally generated grid world using memory-guided decision-making.
 The agent adapts over time by storing experiences, predicting future costs, and optimizing behavior through curiosity, surprise, and reward-driven learning.

 ![App example](example_app.jpg)